hank317/conference-assistant/README.md

 # Create Conference Assistant.
 my_assistant = LLMAssistant(firm=firm, instruction=instrction, file_path=file_path, model=model)
 ```
-<mark> ⚠ If there are many documents, it is recommended to use a model that supports longer context input.</mark>
+⚠ <mark>If there are many documents, it is recommended to use a model that supports longer context input.</mark>
 ## 💫 start chatting with your assistant
 Quickly initiate chat, support streaming and non streaming, default streaming.
 ```python